louisdh/savanna/README.md

 </p>

 ## About
-Savanna is an IDE for [the Cub programming language](https://github.com/louisdh/cub).
+Savanna is a native IDE for [the Cub programming language](https://github.com/louisdh/cub).
 The Savanna IDE allows you to test your [OpenTerm](https://github.com/louisdh/openterm) scripts and other Cub code.

 ## Running
 Open `Savanna.xcworkspace`, change the bundle identifier to an identifier linked to your Apple developer account in order to run.
 Build using the `Savanna` scheme.